hrueger/typescript-course/course/01_Working_with_TypeScript.md

 After installing Node.js, we can use the `node package manager`, short `npm` to install all kinds of `packages`.
 A package is one or multiple scripts or programs, which can be used in other programs easily.

 So open a command prompt and type in `npm install typescript --global`.
 When using the command prompt, you always type in the name of the program you want to use first, in our case `npm`.
 The next words are specific to the node package manager.
 We tell them to install the typescript package and use the flag (prefixed with --) global to tell it, that it should be not in the current project and current folder, but in a certain diretory, so that it is avalible on the whole computer.
 After the installation process is completed, the `tsc` command is avalible in your command prompt.

+Typescript files always end in `.ts`.
 So copy the following code into a new file for example called `01_working_with_ts_01.ts` (because it's the first example or exercise in the first chapter):
 ```typescript
 const message: string = 'Hello World!';
 console.log(message);